DavidR86/term_snake/README.md

 - Make sure you have the required software.

 ## Required software: (The newer versions of Ubuntu should have everything that is required.
 Debian and other distributions might not have emoji fonts)
-- aplay (Linus utility to play sound)
+- aplay (Linux utility to play sound)
 - grep
 - pgrep
 - a terminal with ANSI escape character support